Last Updated on : 2025-09-30 06:53:07download

 This feature only supports video clips generated by tuya_ipc_ss_start_event_by_info.
 Please also note the following details:

-This is related to the processing of the deletion signaling.
-You can refer to the processing logic of MEDIA_STREAM_PLAYBACK_DELETE in the demo code of the latest version.
+This issue is related to the handling of the delete command.
+Refer to the processing logic for the MEDIA_STREAM_PLAYBACK_DELETE command in the latest version of the demo code.